Work with IJRC

 2015 International Human Rights Law Fellows

-The International Justice Resource Center (IJRC) welcomes applications for full-time legal fellowships in its San Francisco office beginning in 2015.
-Fellowships are for a minimum of three months, and offer a unique opportunity to gain experience in the practice and analysis of international human rights law and advocacy.
-Fellows will work closely with IJRC’s Executive Director in developing and implementing projects in IJRC’s three service areas: international human rights legal research and practice tools, litigation and advocacy support, and trainings.
+The International Justice Resource Center (IJRC) welcomes applications for full-time legal fellowships in its San Francisco office beginning between August and November 2015.
+Fellowships are for a minimum of three months and a maximum of two years, and offer a unique opportunity to gain experience in the practice and analysis of international human rights law and advocacy.
+Fellows will work closely with IJRC’s Executive Director and attorneys in developing and implementing projects in IJRC’s three service areas: international human rights legal research and practice tools, litigation and advocacy support, and trainings.

 Applicants must be able to work in IJRC’s San Francisco office.
 Please note that fellowships are unpaid, but IJRC is happy to work with qualified applicants to develop applications for external funding (such as through candidates’ law schools).